AlexMercedCoder/tutorialblog/content/blog/2021/1/DeveloperGuide/index.md

 - You have a high amount of discipline
 - Have a clear idea of what direction you want to go
-- Are you comfortable in conducting job searches
+- Are comfortable in conducting job searches

 While the web is filled with blogs, videos, and courses to teach you coding if you don't have the discipline you'll find yourself building bad habits that will be hard to break later.